One of his biggest successes was landing a leading part in the television show, The Girl From U.N.C.L.E, in the early 1960s.

 He is one of two bored jet-setters who devise a crime 'chess game' in which the final move is murder.

 The episode, from season six of the series, was broadcast on November 30, 1972.
-It is not yet available on DVD.
+It is now available on DVD.

 Noel played Quinn in one episode of the hip, crime-fighting show.